COBS Emerging Leaders Fellowship (formerly "Fellowship for People of Color")

 Outdoors inspired people who enjoy teaching young people.

 People with a love of community and being part of something bigger than themselves.

 The Fellowship Offers:

 Opportunity to develop competency in a professional, hands-on and supportive environment.
 COBS will provide mentoring to Fellows to increase their competencies on the job as well as build upon the competencies they bring from past professional and personal experiences.
-Fellows will attend level 1 training and assessment, with other new instructors.
-Fellows will be staffed either as assistant instructors or in the intern role depending on skill and competencies and paid for the season at the assistant instructor rate ($75 p/d) plus room and board benefits.

 Travel support.
 Recognizing that we want to attract people both from Colorado and from a wider community, we will provide a stipend to offset the travel cost for Fellows to get to our remote basecamps.